AlexJReid/blog/content/posts/local-api/index.md

 Ready to go.
 Please start your local service on port 5001.
 ```

+### Make your local environment remote
-This latency problem also goes away if what we have been calling the _local_ environment was on a remote VM on the same network as the rest of the Consul agents.
+The latency problem also goes away if what we have been calling the _local_ environment was on a remote VM on the same network as the rest of the Consul agents.
 [Remote development](https://code.visualstudio.com/docs/remote/vscode-server) is a very interesting topic.

 ## Drawbacks and TODOs